Translating Flow to Policy via Hindsight Online Imitation: Related Work

 \subsection{Hierarchical Robotic Systems}

 Hierarchical robotic systems structure control problems into a high-level planner, which generates subgoal guidance, and a low-level controller tasked with achieving them.
 Previous works have explored various goal representations, such as future images \citep{du2023learning,blackzero,yang2023learning}, point flows \citep{wen2023ATManypointtrajectory,bharadhwaj2024towards}, motion fields \citep{yin2025object}, or learned neural representations \citep{wang2023mimicplay, fang2023generalization}.
 Despite this diversity in goal formats, methods for mapping them to low-level control mainly fall into a few categories.
 One approach uses analytic or optimization-based controllers that, for example, compute an optimal rigid-body transform to align the current state with the goal \citep{kolearning,yuan2024general,yin2025object}.
 While direct, such methods inherently rely on assumptions like object rigidity.
 Another thread is a data-driven approach, which learns policy models for low-level control.
 Although general, prior work typically trains a goal-conditioned policy or inverse dynamics model on high-quality, in-domain robot data \citep{wang2023mimicplay,du2023learning,wen2023ATManypointtrajectory}, a process that requires substantial human effort in data collection and limits scalability.
 Consistent with our approach, recent work also considers involving online interactions to improve policy.
 For example, \cite{escontrela2023video} uses high-level video prediction to construct rewards and trains policies via reinforcement learning (RL).
-However, RL with visual rewards typically suffers from inefficient exploration and the complexities of optimizing long-horizon rewards \citep{liu2023imitation}.
+However, RL with visual rewards typically suffers from inefficient exploration and the complexities of optimizing long-horizon rewards \citep{liu2024imitation}.
 In contrast, we frame policy learning as supervised learning on hindsight-relabeled examples.
 This yields a simple, well-conditioned objective that is easy to optimize.
-Moreover, \cite{zhou2025autonomous} also employs hindsight relabeling to improve goal-conditioned policies.
+Moreover, \cite{luogrounding} and \cite{zhou2025autonomous} both utilize hindsight relabeling to enhance goal-conditioned policies: \cite{luogrounding} employs video diffusion models to guide online exploration, while \cite{zhou2025autonomous} leverages vision-language models to generate task goal proposals.
 Unlike their image-goal formulation, we leverage point flows as a high-level plan, which is a compact, low-dimensional encoding of task-relevant motion.
 This abstraction filters out non‑task‑relevant visual variations, leading to a more robust control policy.